groundswellaudio/swl-variant/README.md

 ## Testing

-The tests come from the LLVM test suite. \
+The tests come from the LLVM test suite, and are compiled/run by `./tests/all_tests.cpp`.

-To run them, compile `all_tests.cpp` as follow : \
+Compile `all_tests.cpp` as follow : \
-`clang++ -std=c++20 ./test/all_tests.cpp`
+`clang++ -std=c++17 ./test/all_tests.cpp`

+To run the tests, pass the following arguments to the resulting binary :
-Then, run the resulting executable by passing it a string containing a prefix of the command necessary to compile a C++20 file with your compiler of choice, with the root directory and the ./test directory in the include paths, *and* specifying the output path for compilation of individual tests.
+* a string containing a prefix of the command necessary to compile a C++20 file with your compiler of choice...
+* with the root directory and the ./test directory in the include paths...
+* *and* specifying the output path for compilation of individual tests at the end of the command

 For example :
 `./a.out clang++ -std=c++20 -I . -I .. -o ./tmp_test`